Honors Program Courses

 HONR 203.
 Honors Social Science Project

 This introduction to the social sciences will incorporate an integrative project in the social sciences.
-One semester.
+One semester, generally in the Fall.

 Taught entirely in tutorial, this sequence directs you in a three-year period of research, writing, and discussion on the subject of your professional goals, encouraging you to envision your leadership in your future profession and guiding you in exploring through research and writing the ideals as well as the facts of that profession.
 Three semesters, one credit hour each.